abhishek-pes/password-manager-in-secured-c/README.md

 # password-manager-in-secured-c
 This is a simple c project created for the course on secure programming with c

-how to run it : gcc screens.c utilities.c client.c
+how to run it : gcc menu.c utilities.c client.c -l sqlite3

 ## added basic login and registring